-U.S. Department of Justice, Office of Justice Programs Office of the Chief Financial Officer (Attn: Accounting Control Branch) 810 7th Street, N.W., Washington, DC 20531
+U.S. Department of Justice, Office of Justice Programs Office of the Chief Financial Officer (Attn: Accounting Control Branch) 810 Seventh Street, N.W.
+Washington, DC 20531

-32) \UPDATE\ What if a JRJ beneficiary in repayment status is unable to repay the full sum of their received JRJ benefits within a certain timeframe?
+32) What if a JRJ beneficiary in repayment status is unable to repay the full sum of their received JRJ benefits within a certain timeframe?

-Once a JRJ recipient has been determined to be in a "repayment status," such information will be communicated to our Office by the SAA.
-The OJP OCFO may demand repayment within 45 days from their first notice of a recipient having entered "repayment status."
-If the debtor is non-compliant in repaying the debt, the OJP OCFO will refer the matter to the United States Treasury Department (with notice to the debtor) and interest and collection fees will be assessed in addition to the principal amount owed.
+Once a JRJ recipient has been determined to be in a "repayment status," such information will be communicated to BJA by the SAA.
+The Office of Justice Programs' Office of the Chief Financial Officer (OJP OCFO) may demand repayment within 45 days from their first having received notice of a recipient having entered "repayment status."
+If the debtor is non-compliant in repaying the debt, the OJP OCFO will refer the matter to the U.S. Treasury Department (with notice to the debtor) and interest and collection fees will be assessed in addition to the principal amount owed.

-33) \UPDATE\ Can a JRJ recipient in "repayment status" arrange for a payment plan?
+33) Can a JRJ recipient in "repayment status" arrange for a payment plan?

-The Office of Justice Programs (OJP) does not provide payment plans for funds owed to the federal government, though debtors may be able to arrange for a repayment plan through the Treasury Department and does not have the resources or inclination to function and operate as a collection agency.
+OJP does not provide the option of payment plans for funds owed to the federal government, though debtors may be able to arrange for a repayment plan through the Treasury Department.

-34) \UPDATE\ How long does a JRJ recipient in "repayment status" have before their indebtedness is referred to the United States Treasury Department for collection?
+34) How long does a JRJ recipient in "repayment status" have before the outstanding debt is referred to the U.S. Treasury Department for collection?